Cloak & Dagger (TV series)

 Marvel's Cloak & Dagger, or simply Cloak & Dagger, is an American television series created by Joe Pokaski for Freeform, based on the Marvel Comics characters of the same name.
-It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films and other television series of the franchise.
+It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the other television series of the franchise and acknowledging the continuity of the franchise's films.
 The series was produced by ABC Signature Studios, Marvel Television, and Wandering Rocks Productions, with Pokaski serving as showrunner.

 The series stars Olivia Holt and Aubrey Joseph as Tandy Bowen / Dagger and Tyrone Johnson / Cloak, two teenagers with superpowers who form a partnership.
 A television series featuring the pair had begun development at ABC Family in July 2011.
 The channel, renamed Freeform, ordered Cloak & Dagger to series in April 2016, and Pokaski had joined as showrunner by that August.
 Holt and Joseph were cast in January 2017, with Gloria Reuben, Andrea Roth, J. D. Evermore, Miles Mussenden, Carl Lundstedt, Emma Lahana, and Jaime Zevallos also starring in the series.
 Filming for the series took place in New Orleans.

 The first season aired from June 7 to August 2, 2018, and was met with positive reviews.
-Freeform renewed the series for a second season in July 2018, which premiered on April 4, 2019 and concluded on May 30, 2019.
+Freeform renewed the series for a second season in July 2018, which premiered on April 4, 2019, and concluded on May 30, 2019.
 The series was canceled on October 24, 2019.

 Premise

 In New Orleans, Louisiana, teenagers Tandy Bowen and Tyrone Johnson come from different backgrounds and have acquired superpowers after a life-changing event that revolved around the collapse of the Roxxon Gulf Platform.
-As their friendship unfolds, they soon realize that their powers work better when they are together, they use these powers to try to fix some of the wrong in the world.
+As their friendship unfolds, they soon realize that their powers work better when they are together.
+They use these powers to try to fix some of the wrong in the world.

 In the second season, Tandy and Tyrone work to solve the abductions of women run by Andre Deschaine while dealing with Brigid O'Reilly's vigilante half Mayhem.